 Nutrition plays a major role in your overall health and wellbeing.
 Too much fat, sugar, salt and refined carbohydrates can contribute to an unhealthy diet and often leads to the consumption of excess kilojoules.
 In addition, unhealthy diets often do not contain adequate nutrients such as fibre, vitamins and minerals.
 A poor diet can lead to weight gain and is closely linked to type 2 diabetes, heart disease, some cancers, high blood cholesterol, high blood pressure and other health conditions.

-The Australian Dietary Guidelines recommend that Australian adults enjoy a wide variety of nutritious foods from each of the five food groups, including plenty of whole grains, fresh fruit and vegetables, and limiting foods with a high saturated fat, salt and sugar content.
+The Australian Dietary Guidelines recommend that Australian adults enjoy a wide variety of nutritious foods from each of the five food groups, including plenty of whole grains, fresh fruit and vegetables, and limiting foods with high saturated fat, salt and sugar content.

 Encouraging healthy eating at work can be beneficial for business.
 When workers consume healthy food and drinks at work it helps to maintain their energy levels and concentration, and is associated with better mental health and boosted immune function.
 Workers who eat well are more likely to be healthier, happier and more productive.

-Workplaces can make a big difference to the type of food and drink consumed by staff during the work day.
-For a little encouragement take a look at our toolbox videos for ways to overcome unhealthy eating.Toolbox video #8: Are your snack foods fat foods?Toolbox video #7: Eat brighter to live lighterOr download our 'Healthier eating and drinking policy' to see how your workplace can encourage staff to eat healthier.
+Workplaces can make a big difference in the type of food and drink consumed by staff during the workday.
+For a little encouragement, take a look at our toolbox videos for ways to overcome unhealthy eating, and keep your weight in check.

 Short on time?
 Want to kick-start your health and wellbeing journey?
 Check out the Top 10 Quick Wins and get on your way.Quick Start

 Develop polices, create work environments that support health & wellbeing and educate your staff to adopt healthy attitudes and behaviours.Develop a program